Today's Articles

 *Mal Waldron was born on this date in 1926.
 He was a Black musician.

-Waldron, who has frequently teamed up with Steve Lacy (often as a duet), kept quite busy featuring a style that evolved but was certainly traceable to his earliest recordings.
-A pianist with a dark, rhythmic, introverted style, Mal Waldron's playing has long been flexible enough to fit into both hard bop and freer venues.
+Waldron, who has frequently teamed up with Steve Lacy (often as a duet), kept quite busy featuring a style that evolved but was traceable to his earliest recordings.
+A dark, rhythmic, introverted pianist, Mal Waldron's playing has long been flexible enough to fit into hard-bop and freer venues.

-Influenced by Thelonious Monk's use of space, Waldron had his own distinctive chord voicing.
-Mal Waldron died on December 2nd 2002.
+Influenced by Thelonious Monk's use of space, Waldron had his distinctive chord voicing.
+Mal Waldron died on December 2nd, 2002.

 To Become a Musician or Singer